sulu/sulu-docs/bundles/admin/javascript-hooks/load-component-data.rst

 The load-component-data-hook simplifies this task.
 Within the return-object of a javascript-component, you can specify a ``loadComponentData`` method where you load your data.
 This method must return a promise or your desired data straight away.
-If such a method is specified the AdminBundle delays the startup of your component and sets ``this.data`` with your laoded data.
-(where ``this`` is the context of your component).
+If such a method is specified the AdminBundle delays the startup of your component and sets ``this.data`` with your laoded data (where ``this`` is the context of your component).
 So when your components ``initialize`` method gets called you can conveniently access your data via ``this.data`` and don't have to worry about asynchronicity.